BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     <li>
         <b>Homelessness</b>
         <p>
-            As of 2022, Finland had 3,686 people experiencing homelessness, with only 492 spending the night outside, in a country of 5.5 million people.³
+            As of 2022, Finland had 3,686 people experiencing homelessness, with only 492 spending the night outside, in a country of 5.5 million people.⁵
             How did they do that?
-"The country has adopted a Housing First policy, whereby social services assign homeless individuals rental homes first, and issues like mental health and substance abuse are treated second."⁴
+"The country has adopted a Housing First policy, whereby social services assign homeless individuals rental homes first, and issues like mental health and substance abuse are treated second."⁶
         </p>
         <p>
             The problem with programs that try to get people clean and healthy before giving them housing is that people in the situation of homelessness tend to not be in a state of mind, body, and life to successfully navigate administrative box-checking.
             A pretty simple solution: "Housing First".
         </p>
         <p>
-            The United States has 653,104 people experiencing homelessness.⁵ Well over half a million, and a much higher per-capita rate than Finland (and Sweden, etc.).
+            The United States has 653,104 people experiencing homelessness.⁷ Well over half a million, and a much higher per-capita rate than Finland (and Sweden, etc.).
-            Homeless people in The US also generally live in more dangerous conditions than do homeless people in Finland.
+            Homeless people in the US also generally live in more dangerous conditions than do homeless people in Finland.
         </p>
     </li>
     <li>